HarshDudharejiya/Krushi_Bazaar_PHP/readme.txt

-Smart Farming or 'Krishoker haat' provides a platform where
+Smart Farming or 'Krushi Bazaar' provides a platform where

 - users can buy/sell there products
 - users can rent/hire there equipments